-As you well know, there exist cat people and dog people.
-I’m not sure if this is really a statement about personality so much as preference for pet (or at least, that’s what I’ll claim to think.
+You know that there are cat people and dog people, right?
+I’m not sure if this is really a statement about their personality so much as their preference for pet (or at least, that’s what I’ll claim to think.
 I deny saying otherwise).
-I am a dog person, although most recently we’ve been owned by cats.
-I think that’s the proper way to word it, too, because while I do love them dearly, they do not behave as pet-like as would, say, a dog.
-I am bothered by their indifference.
-Cats have a level of neediness that is probably similar to a dog, but is displayed in such a holier-than-thou sort of a manner.
-Dogs, on the other hand, have a lot to offer to a family.
-Unconditional love, enthusiasm, unquestioned support, exercise buddy, peace-making ability, … the list really is endless.
-I think dogs have lessons to offer to us in the realm of parenting.
+I am a dog person, although at the moment we have three cats.
+Whom I love dearly but am bothered by because they are so indifferent.
+And needy.
+But pretend to be otherwise, which is why it is probably so annoying.
+Dogs, on the other hand, have a lot to offer a family.
+Unconditional love, enthusiasm, need for exercise, peace-making ability, … the list really is endless.
+I think dogs have a myriad of lessons to offer to us in the realm of parenting.
 And living.

--Always act like you haven’t seen the person you are greeting for ages; enthusiastic greetings make people feel loved.
+-Always act like you haven’t seen the person for ages: enthusiastic greetings make people feel loved.
 Missed.
-Adored.
-And said enthusiasm helps people know that their presence is important to the nth degree to at least one person.
-This is also applicable when it actually is the first time you are meeting a person.
-One can never have too many friends.
+And they help people know their presence is important to at least one person/being.

 -Greet everyone the same.
-It doesn’t matter if they are skinny or tall, bearded or bald, fat or pale, male or female, religiously affiliated to anything; just say hi.
+It doesn’t matter if they are skinny or tall, bearded or bald, fat or pale; just say hi.
 A wagging tail and a doggy smile goes a long way toward making friends.
-And everyone deserves to be treated the same.

 -It’s okay to stop and smell the roses.
 Take the time to enjoy life; everything is worth a good sniff.